Verbal reasoning is a test of skill, rather than knowledge. It measures how well someone can think, communicate and solve problems using words.

 Applying logic is key to answering these types of questions.
 Your child can practise solving word problems with fun code-breaking puzzles online.
 They can also improve their numerical reasoning with sudoku.

-It might sound simple, but knowing the English alphabet back to front is vital for success!
+It might sound simple, but knowing the English alphabet back to front will help children answer verbal reasoning questions confidently.

 Sequences using letters are common types of questions in a verbal reasoning test.
 Test your child on their alphabet knowledge by asking them to recite it from a random letter (e.g. start with J, rather than A).
 Go one step further and ask them to recite it backwards from Z to A.